The AD Waiting List is approximately 3-4 years from the time you achieve your "Ready Date".

 As a Nursing Student, you will be given early enrollment once you are on the waiting list.
 This date is usually 30 days before Academic Advising Day for the upcoming semester.
 You may do this yourself in the Online Student Center.

 Make sure you have your password and your account is active.
 You can do this at the Registrar's Office.
 If this fails, you can enroll in the Nursing Programs Office with the Secretary.
 Enrollment will not be done over the phone.

-You can obtain an approximate cost sheet for either program through the links on the right hand side of the page for that program, or from the Nursing Programs Office.
+You can obtain an approximate cost sheet for either program through the links on the right hand side of the page for that program (coming soon for Fall 2016), or from the Nursing Programs Office.
 In addition to tuition, fees, and books, you should expect to pay for various other program-related expenses; for example, uniforms, transportation, and supplies.

 Before starting clinicals, Nursing Students must complete a Student Immunization Record and be certified in CPR (see links above at right).
 Receiving the proper immunizations is a preventive measure designed to minimize the risk of occupational transmission of potentially serious diseases.